admlguide/admlguide.github.io/_posts/2022-10-27-can-the-data-product-canvas-help-you-to-make-better-data-products.md

 ### They are hard to develop

 When we are building a data product, we are doing something that has not been done before: solving a problem that we haven’t solved before.
 Compared with, say,  [software engineering](https://www.sciencedirect.com/topics/engineering/software-engineering-methodology), development practices for data products are much less mature; hence they have fewer established best practices for managing their development.
 Practices, frameworks and tools to support the development of data products are in their infancy.
-This lack of maturity is, is part, the inspiration for [ADML][adml].
+This lack of maturity is, in part, the inspiration for [ADML][adml].

 ### They involve different teams who use different languages